cathalmchale/pandoc_resume/markdown/footer.md

 ## Interests

+coding
-__coding__ A real passion – started in my early teens and my enthusiasm is still as genuine today.
+:   A real passion – started in my early teens and my enthusiasm is still as genuine today.

+sport
-__sport__ Especially swimming, cycling, running and squash.
+:   Especially swimming, cycling, running and squash.
 Also coaching at under age.

+music
-__music__ Playing guitar and discovering new artists.
+:   Playing guitar and discovering new artists.

 ## References